dbrgn/tangible/docs/examples.rst

 Grouped Data
 ------------

-Some one dimensional datasets does not work well when visualized directly.
-An example would be website visitor statistics during a full year, a single bar graph would be much too wide.
+Some one dimensional datasets don't work well when visualized directly.
+An example would be daily website visitor statistics during a full year, a single bar graph would be much too wide.
 But by grouping the data from the :ref:`CSV example <example_csv>` into months, a :class:`BarsND
 <tangible.shapes.bars.BarsND>` graph can be constructed: